sparkfun/SparkFun_u-blox_NEO-F9P/docs/hardware_overview.md

 * **PWR** &mdash; Indicates when the NEO-F9P is powered.
 * **PPS** &mdash; Tied to the Pulse Per Second pin and acts as a visual indicator to the NEO-F9P's pulse per second signal.
 * **RTK** &mdash; Indicates the status of the RTK lock.
-The RTK LED will be illuminated constantly upon power up.
-Once RTCM data has been successfully received it will begin to blink.
+The RTK LED off upon power up.
+Once RTCM data has been successfully received it will begin to blink indicating an RTK float solution.
 This is a good way to see if the NEO-F9P is getting RTCM from various sources.
-Once an RTK fix is obtained, the LED will turn off.
+Once an RTK fix is obtained, the LED will turn on.

 <div style="text-align: center;">
   <table>